(Click image to view larger version)

 Construction: 2021 – 2024

 Construction is estimated to take approximately three years and will begin, at the earliest, in 2021.
-The new plant should therefore be ready for operation when it is required, in line with the Dublin region’s need for additional wastewater treatment capacity as identified in the Greater Dublin Strategic Drainage Study (GDSDS) of 2005.
+The new plant should therefore be ready for operation when it is required, in line with the Dublin region’s need for additional wastewater treatment capacity as identified in the Greater Dublin Strategic Drainage Study (GDSDS).